akillmer/reflex/README.md

 m.Map(data)
 ```

 The key difference between `Map` and `Set` is when it comes down to slices.
 You may want to populate multiple fields of a struct before adding it to the model's slice.
-Using `Set` would result in a new element being added for every time it's called.
+Calling `Set` commits the new element to the model's slice (or overwrites the previous value).

 ## All setter, no getter
-Since `reflex` needs an `interface{}` to work then obviously it doesn't need to provide any getter functions as you have access to the original struct.
+Since `reflex` needs an `interface{}` to work then obviously it doesn't need to provide any getter functions, as you have access to the original struct.

 ## Caveats
-Naturally, making sure the value you're assigning to the model is of the same type.
+Naturally, make sure the value you're assigning to the model is of the same type.
 If not then your program will panic.
 Also, I have not implemented support for `map` types yet.